Savings Account vs. Checking Account

 Savings accounts are best for:

-• Earning high interest and setting aside money for a specific goal such as an emergency fund or a down payment on a home but comes with limited withdrawals due to Reg D, a federal law.
-Savings account holders are limited to 6 withdrawals per month or the bank may assess a fee.
+- Earning compound interest and setting aside money for a specific goal such as an emergency fund or a down payment on a home.
+Some banks may impose Regulation D that limits account holders to 6 withdrawals per month or the bank may assess a fee.

 Checking accounts are best for:

 You may find that having both types of accounts useful for managing your finances; with a checking account for everyday transactions and a savings account for earning interest on your money.
-Some banks may offer interest-bearing checking accounts but the annual percentage yield (actual rate of return) is usually much lower.
+S

 6 Benefits to Using a Savings Account